Fairey Fulmar: Operational history

 At its peak, twenty squadrons of the Fleet Air Arm were equipped with the Fulmar.
 It flew from eight fleet aircraft carriers and five escort carriers.
-No. 273 Squadron RAF operated them for some months in 1942 from China Bay, Ceylon, seeing action against Japanese forces during the raid on 9 April 1942, though about half the squadron personnel were Navy.
+No. 273 Squadron RAF operated them for some months in 1942 from China Bay, Ceylon, seeing action against Japanese forces during the Indian Ocean raid on 9 April 1942, though about half the squadron personnel were Navy.
 Fulmars are recorded as having destroyed 112 enemy aircraft against the loss of 40 Fulmars, which made the type the leading fighter type in terms of aircraft shot down to be operated by the Fleet Air Arm during the war.
 In February 1945, the Fulmar was withdrawn from front line service; the last operational aircraft, a Fulmar MK II night-fighter from No. 813 Squadron, was severely damaged in a landing accident at the safety barrier on and was written off.

 Approximately 100 Fulmars were converted to a night fighter variant but the type achieved only limited success in this role.
 Some of the early marks of the aircraft were also operated from CAM ships.
 Vichy French forces reportedly captured a Fulmar Mk I, which had been forced to land while flying a reconnaissance mission over Senegal during March 1941.
 This Fulmar was repaired and operated for some time by the Group de Chasse I/4.

 According to pilots, its flight characteristics were considered to be pleasant, while its widely spaced undercarriage provided good deck handling and it had excellent fuel capacity and range.
 Most Fleet Air Arm fighter aces scored at least some of their victories while flying Fulmars; the first pilot to score five kills while flying the type was Sub-Lieutenant Jackie Sewell.
 Sub-Lieutenant Stanley Orr finished the war with twelve confirmed air victories, the third-highest scoring pilot in the FAA.